Citus 10.2 is out! 10.2 brings you new columnar & time series features—and is ready to support Postgres 14. Read the new Citus 10.2 blog.

 Let’s look at a few examples of queries you may want to run:

 Data is everywhere in this day and age, and key to being successful is being able to derive insights from your data.
 By making data available in real time, you’re able to create more value for your users.
-With Citus, you can both have real-time ingestion as well as real-time reporting with high concurrency without having to throw out SQL, which is the lingua franca when it comes to data.
-Have questions about how we can help?
-Let us know.
+With the Citus extension to Postgres, you can both have real-time ingestion as well as real-time reporting with high concurrency without having to throw out SQL, which is the lingua franca when it comes to data.